johnmwangi/Pig-Dice/README.md

 | On click the New game button.                         | It takes back the player save the new data i.e name.                              |
 | On click start button.                                | The new game begins.                                                              |

+## Installation requirements:
+Web browser
+Internet connection Offline copy available if you fork and save in your computer as a file

 ## Support and contact details

 Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.